 - White – Proposed excavation limits or route

-Once the lines have been marked, you must then confirm with the service that lines have been accurately located.
-How you confirm does vary a little state to state, so check with your local center for the exact process.
+Once the lines have been marked, you must then confirm with the service that the lines have been accurately located.
+How you confirm does vary little from state to state, so check with your local center for the exact process.

 You can call for a remark should the loss of marking be unavoidable during the project, part of a contractor’s legal requirement is to maintain the marks throughout the project’s life, and with the lines carefully marked, the dig can continue safely, avoiding problems and reducing risks.